-During the three months ended June 30, 2022, we repurchased the following shares of shares of Class A common stock:
+During the three months ended March 31, 2023, we repurchased the following shares of shares of Class A common stock:

-Period Total Number of Shares Purchased A verage Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs (1) Val Pur proximate Dollar ue of Shares That May Yet Be rchased Under the ns or Programs (1)
+Period Total Number of Shares Purchased Avo erage Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs (1) Va Pu proximate Dollar lue of Shares That May Yet Be rchased Under the ans or Programs (1) (in thousands) January 1, 2023 - January 31, 2023 \$ \$ 275,000 February 1, 2023 - February 28, 2023 32,467 71.57 32,467 \$ 272,676 March 1, 2023 - March 31, 2023 280,844 72.58 280,844 \$ 252,294 Total 313,311 \$ 72.47 313,311

-(in thousands)

-April 1, 2022 - April 30, 2022 103,458 \$ 86.99 103,458 \$ 18,001

-May 1, 2022 - May 31, 2022 - - - \$ -

-June 1, 2022 - June 30, 2022 - - \$ 18,001

-Total 103,458 \$ 86.99 103,458

-(1) On February 4, 2021, we announced that the board of directors authorized a new share repurchase program (the "Share Repurchase Program"), primarily to offset annual dilution from stock-based compensation plans.
-The Share Repurchase Program authorizes the purchase of up to \$150.0 million of the Company's Class A common stock at the Company's discretion through the end of fiscal year 2023.
-The Share Repurchase Program will be effected primarily through regular open-market purchases (which may include repurchase plans designed to comply with Rule 10b5-1).
-The Share Repurchase Program does not require the Company to acquire a specific number of shares and may be suspended, amended or discontinued at any time.
-Each share of Class A common stock repurchased pursuant to the Share Repurchase Program was funded with the proceeds, on a dollar-for-dollar basis, from the repurchase by Tradeweb Markets LLC of an LLC Interest from the Company in order to maintain the one-to-one ratio between outstanding shares of the Company's common stock and LLC Interests owned by the Company.
+(1) On December 5, 2022, we announced that our board of directors authorized a new share repurchase program (the "2022 Share Repurchase Program"), after completing in October 2022, the \$150.0 million of total repurchases of the Company's Class A common stock previously authorized in February 2021 (the "2021 Share Repurchase Program").
+The 2022 Share Repurchase Program was authorized to continue to offset annual dilution from stock-based compensation plans, as well as to opportunistically repurchase our Class A common stock.
+The 2022 Share Repurchase Program authorizes the purchase of up to \$300.0 million of our Class A common stock at the Company's discretion and has no termination date.
+The 2022 Share Repurchase Program can be effected through regular open-market purchases (which may include repurchase plans designed to comply with Rule 10b5-1), through privately negotiated transactions or through accelerated share repurchases, each in accordance with applicable securities laws and other restrictions.
+The 2022 Share Repurchase Program does not require the Company to acquire a specific number of shares and may be suspended, amended or discontinued at any time.

+Each share of Class A common stock repurchased pursuant to the 2022 Share Repurchase Programs was funded with the proceeds, on a dollar-for-dollar basis, from the repurchase by Tradeweb Markets LLC of an LLC Interest from the Corporation in order to maintain the one-to-one ratio between outstanding shares of the Class A common stock and Class B common stock and the LLC Interests owned by the Corporation.

-The table above does not reflect shares surrendered to cover the payroll tax withholding obligations upon the exercise of stock options and vesting of performance-based restricted stock units and restricted stock units.
-During the three months ended June 30, 2022, the Company withheld 29,530 shares, of common stock from employee stock option, performance-based restricted stock and restricted stock awards.
+The table above does not reflect shares surrendered to cover the payroll tax withholding obligations upon the exercise of stock options and vesting of PRSUs and RSUs.
+During the three months ended March 31, 2023, the Company withheld 574,824 shares of Class A common stock in connection with such exercises and vesting of stock awards.